by275/plex_autoscan/README.md

    - For example, if you store your files under Google Drive's Shareddrive called "shared_movies" and within a Media folder (`shared_movies/Media/...`) AND run Plex in a docker container, the server path mappings will look like this:

-     - Format:

       ```json
       "SERVER_PATH_MAPPINGS": {
         "/data/Movies/": [
           "/movies/",
-           "NAME_OF_TEAMDRIVE/Media/Movies/"
-         ]
-       }
-       ```

-     - Example:

-       ```json
-       "SERVER_PATH_MAPPINGS": {
-         "/data/Movies/": [
-           "/movies/",
           "shared_movies/Media/Movies/"
         ]
       }
       ```

 1. Rclone Crypt Support - If your mounted Google Drive is encrypted using Rclone Crypt, Plex Autoscan can also decode the filenames for processing changes.
-This includes drives/team drives entirely encrypted or just a subfolder i.e. in the below example only the encrypt subfolder is encrypted.
+This includes My/Shared drives entirely encrypted or just a subfolder i.e. in the below example only the encrypt subfolder is encrypted.

    1. Configure Rclone values.
 Example below: